-The Measured Results IE shall be included in the E-CID Measurement Result IE of the E-CID MEASUREMENT INITIATION RESPONSE message when measurement results other than the "Cell Portion" have been requested.
+If the E-CID Report Characteristics IE is set to "OnDemand", the gNB-DU shall return the result of the measurement in the E-CID MEASUREMENT INITIATION RESPONSE message including, if available, the Geographical Coordinates IE in the E-CID Measurement Result IE and the Cell Portion ID IE, and the gNB-CU shall consider that the E-CID measurements for the UE have been terminated by the gNB-DU.
+The Measured Results List IE shall be included in the E-CID Measurement Result IE of the E-CID MEASUREMENT INITIATION RESPONSE message when measurement quantities other than "Default" have been requested.

-If the E-CID Report Characteristics IE is set to "OnDemand", the gNB-DU shall return the result of the measurement in the E-CID MEASUREMENT INITIATION RESPONSE message including, if available, the Geographical Coordinates IE in the E-CID Measurement Result IE, and the gNB-CU shall consider that the E-CID measurements for the UE has been terminated by the gNB-DU.
-If available, the gNB-DU shall include the Cell Portion ID IE in the E-CID MEASUREMENT INITIATION RESPONSE message.
+Interaction with the E-CID Measurement Report procedure:

 If the E-CID Report Characteristics IE is set to "Periodic", the gNB-DU shall initiate the requested measurements and shall reply with the E-CID MEASUREMENT INITIATION RESPONSE message without including either the E-CID Measurement Result IE or the Cell Portion ID IE in this message.
 The gNB-DU shall then periodically initiate the E-CID Measurement Report procedure for the measurements, with the requested reporting periodicity.

 8.13.12.3 Unsuccessful Operation